 History of the Brook Trout and Round Whitefish Populations in New York State

-The brook trout and round whitefish were once abundant in the many lakes, ponds, streams and rivers within the Adirondack Park.
+The brook trout and round whitefish were once abundant in the many lakes, ponds, streams, and rivers within the Adirondack Park.
 The beautifully colored brook trout (aka brookie or speckled trout) is the State Fish of New York and is part of the Adirondack heritage.
 Over the last 150 years, native populations of brook trout and round whitefish fisheries have severely declined within their historic native range.

 Troubling Statistics